OriannebBGU/group20/README.md

 ![profile_yes.png](static/media/img/Readme_images/profile_yes.png)

-On this page you can also choose between two buttons:
+On this page, you have two available buttons:

-- Edit the pet's details.
-The edit button which will navigate you to the data editing page.
+- **Edit Pet Details:** Takes you to the data editing page.
-- Navigate to the medical history viewing page.
+- **View Medical History:** Takes you to the medical history page.

 For the next step please press the **medical history** button.
 On this page you may choose between the different appointments to view DR. Rinat's summary.